How to finance a boat: Lender options and alternatives

 Where to get a boat loan

-The best boat loan for you may be available at your local bank, credit union or with an online lender.
-Regardless of where you get your boat loan, compare at least three lenders to see which rates and terms work the best for your boat purchase.
+Compare at least three lenders to see which rates and terms work the best for your boat purchase.
 Ask about secured and unsecured options — the rates and terms may differ significantly depending on your choice.

-Credit unions can be a good source for boat loans — if you’re a member.
+Credit unions can also be a good source for boat loans — if you’re a member.
 You may be eligible for membership perks that are similar to those offered by banks, like lower interest rates and fees.
 Credit union loan approval requirements may be more relaxed than traditional banks, although you’ll generally need a fair or good credit score to qualify.

 Online lenders